Founded in 1980 by New York-based poet Philip Fried, The Manhattan

 Lynn Saville, the cover editor, is a night landscape photographer

-whose work has been internationally exhibited.
+whose work has been internationally exhibited and collected.
 She is represented